divyavgirase/user-crud-operation/README.md

-# User CRUD Operation using Mongo, Express and Node
+# User CRUD Operation using Mongo, Express and Nodejs
 Creates users using email address and password with strong password rules enforced

 # API Endpoints